SheldoReb/agentWorkspace/ag2_example/README.md

   Save the inspector's JSON `clientConfig` (or the spec emitted by your existing runtime tooling) to a file and pass it to the demo with `--jira-spec path/to/spec.json`.
-When a spec is supplied the agent skips launching a container and instead connects to the running MCP server described by the JSON payload.
-The format mirrors the arguments accepted by `_build_jira_toolkit`; for example:
+When a spec is supplied the agent skips assembling the default container command and instead reuses the JSON payload.
+The format must describe a `stdio` transport so the script can spawn the process locally; for example:

   ```json
   {